Return Fire: Release

-A version for the Sega Saturn was developed and completed but never released, until a complete build of the port was leaked online in 2007.
+A version for the Sega Saturn was developed and finished, but never released, though a complete build of the port was leaked online in 2007.
 Reviews for the Saturn version were published shortly before its targeted release date of May 1997; most reviewers described it as an unacceptably poor conversion of an outstanding game, suffering from a much lower frame rate than the 3DO and PlayStation versions.
 Another version of the game was also in development by Alexandria Inc. for the Atari Jaguar CD, but development on the port was terminated sometime in 1995 and it was never released for unknown reasons.

 The PlayStation release of Return Fire was the final game release by Time Warner Interactive before it was absorbed into Williams Entertainment (later became Midway Home Entertainment) by its new owners WMS Industries.

 Reception

 GamePro gave the 3DO version a positive review, describing it as "a combination of the best parts of playing Capture the flag, Desert Strike, and Micro Machines."
 The reviewer complimented the easy-to-master controls, the graphics, and the strong sense of humor.
 The review team of Electronic Gaming Monthly gave it their "Game of the Month" award, applauding the two-player mode, classical soundtrack, graphics, and general fun of the game.
-Ed Semrad summarized that "In an industry flooded with sports and fighting carts, this comes as a breath of fresh air."
+Ed Semrad summarized "In an industry flooded with sports and fighting carts, this comes as a breath of fresh air."
 A reviewer for Next Generation also praised the classical soundtrack and the two-player mode, though he added that with its huge number of levels, the game is great fun to play even in single-player mode.
 He further stated that the graphics and sound effects make causing destruction in the game more fun.